top of page

-Red Squirrel Press is a self-funded independent press based in Scotland.
-It was founded in April 2006 by Sheila Wakefield and has published over 200 titles to date.
-It publishes poetry pamphlets and full collections.
+Red Squirrel Press is a Scotland-based independent self-funded small press.
+It was founded in April 2006 by Sheila Wakefield and has published over 300 titles to date, poetry pamphlets and full collections.

-Shelley Day’s debut collection of stories, ‘What Are You Like’ won the prestigious Edge Hill Short Story Prize in 2020, the first book of mainly flash fiction to be shortlisted for the Edge Hill Prize.
+Shelley Day’s debut collection of stories, ‘What Are You Like’ won the prestigious £10,000 Edge Hill Short Story Prize in 2020, the first book of mainly flash fiction to be shortlisted for the Edge Hill Prize.

-Postage and packing is free on all titles in the UK (non trade only).
+Postage is free in the UK.

 Trade orders and outside the UK, please contact us.

 Please follow Red Squirrel Press on Facebook and Twitter for details of events etc.

 Postbox Issue 7 Out Now

 The latest edition of Postbox, a short story magazine edited by Colin Will, is available to purchase now.